REIMAGINING

 Amy Julia Becker

 Amy Julia Becker invites people to reimagine the good life through her writing and speaking on disability, faith, and culture.
-She is the author of To Be Made Well, White Picket Fences, Small Talk, and A Good and Perfect Gift and the creator of the Reimagining Family Life with Disability workshop.
-She is a guest opinion writer for national publications and hosts two podcasts: Reimagining the Good Life and Take the Next Step.
+She is the author of To Be Made Well, White Picket Fences, Small Talk, and A Good and Perfect Gift.
+She is a guest opinion writer for national publications and hosts two podcasts: Take the Next Step and Reimagining the Good Life.
 Becker is a graduate of Princeton University and Princeton Theological Seminary (MDiv).
+She is a member of the Disability Ministry Network and the Alliance for Disability Justice and Ethics in Reproductive Genetics.
 She lives with her husband and their three children in western Connecticut.

 A letter delivered to your inbox that challenges assumptions about the good life, proclaims the inherent belovedness of every human being, and envisions a world of belonging where everyone matters.